Farzaana14/Introduction_to_Bioinformatics/index.md

 published: true
 ---

-This course offers a practical introduction to Pathogen Bioinformatics for Genomic Epidemiology, using both Galaxy and command line interface (CLI).
-It will use analysis of SARS-CoV-2 sequencing data as an example and also cover handling metadata to add context to the sequencing data being discussed and illustrate techniques in genomic epidemiology.
+This course provides a practical beginner level introduction to Bioinformatics, integrating both the Command Line Interface (CLI) and Galaxy platforms.
+Participants will gain hands-on experience by analyzing Monkeypox virus sequencing data, exploring key steps in data processing, quality control, and analysis.
+The course also includes an introduction to phylogenetic visualization techniques to interpret genomic relationships and demonstrate applications in genomic epidemiology.

 ## Programme